chinamike65/hugo-tuolesi/content/book6/book6en.md

 According to karma, it is not so easy to be a king.
 Most of them are people who have shown kindness to many sentient beings in their previous lives.

-If you often show loving-kindness, especially for your opponent, this person will definitely turn around, the relationship will be improved and improved, and the other party will also be better for you.
+If you often show loving-kindness, especially for your opponent, this person will definitely turn around, the relationship will be improved, and the other party will also be better to you.
 This is the influence of loving-kindness energy.

-Verse 2 May all sentient beings be free from suffering and its causes The second of the four immeasurable heart texts is: May all sentient beings be free from suffering and its causes.
+Verse 2 - May all sentient beings be free from suffering and its causes The second of the four immeasurable heart texts is: May all sentient beings be free from suffering and its causes.

 Suffering is suffering, including the suffering of all sentient beings in the six realms, especially the suffering of the three evil realms.